MeAsghari/Car-Price-Project/README.md

 This data can be used for a lot of purposes such as price prediction to exemplify the use of linear regression in Machine Learning.
 The columns in the given dataset are as follows:

-name
+name : Name of the cars

-year
+year : Year of the car when it was bought

-selling_price
+selling_price : Price at which the car is being sold

-km_driven
+km_driven : Number of Kilometres the car is driven

-fuel
+fuel : Fuel type of car (petrol / diesel / CNG / LPG / electric)

-seller_type
+seller_type : Tells if a Seller is Individual or a Dealer

-transmission
+transmission : Gear transmission of the car (Automatic/Manual)

-Owner
+Owner : Number of previous owners of the car
 # Use

 Linear & Non-Linear Regression